head-to-head poetry slam, judged by audience, for a cash prize

-- 8:30PM—Sign-up list goes out, closes after 8 poets (any additional poets who sign up will compete for wildcard spot)
+- 10PM—Sign-up list goes out, closes after 8 poets (additional poets will compete for wildcard spot)

 - Two poets names are drawn from hat, poets determine who goes first (using rock-paper-scissors).
 Both poets perform.
 Audience determines via applause who advances to the next round.